TCU-ClassifAI/classifAI-engine/README.md

     - [x] Use Redis for better asynchronous processing
     - [x] Add support for YouTube videos
 - [x] Add Question Categorization Service
-    - [x] Open Source it - Using Gemma
+    - [x] Update service- Using Fine-Tuned version of Gemma
     - [ ] Generate summaries of the questions
     - [ ] Add support for more question types
     - [ ] Add support for more languages